couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 Couchbase Lite is flexible in that all data is stored in the database as a JSON document using the Document API.
 You can use SQL++ Queries to get information from the database OR you can query the database using a documentId which can be similarly thought of as Realms “ObjectId”.

-When you embed documents in Realm you use the [EmbeddedRealmObject](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/schemas/define-realm-object-model/#define-an-embedded-object-type), whereas in Couchbase Lite we just think of embedded data as an embedded JSON document or dictionary.
+When you embed documents in Realm you use the [EmbeddedRealmObject](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/schemas/define-realm-object-model/#define-an-embedded-object-type), whereas in Couchbase Lite you can  think of embedded data as an embedded JSON document or dictionary.

 [Asymmetric Object Types](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/schemas/define-realm-object-model/#define-an-asymmetric-object-type) are unique to Realm and Atlas Device sync as a way to control insert-only documents.

 In contrast to Asymmetric Object Types, all documents inserted into a Couchbase Lite database are just a JSON document.
 When you retrieve a document from the Couchbase Lite Database using the Collection API and provide a documentId, it’s a Document object (immutable) until you convert it to a MutableDocument which would then allow you to make changes to it.

-Couchbase Lite and App Service/Sync Gateway have a different [security model](https://docs.couchbase.com/sync-gateway/current/access-control-model.html) that handles what documents should be synced via documents being assigned to a [“channel”](https://docs.couchbase.com/sync-gateway/current/channels.html) and the [replication configuration](https://docs.couchbase.com/couchbase-lite/current/android/replication.html) to decide which documents in what scopes and collections should be synced vs stay internal to the local database on the device.
+Couchbase Lite and App Service/Sync Gateway have a different [security model](https://docs.couchbase.com/sync-gateway/current/access-control-model.html) .
+Document that should be synced are assigned to a [“channel”](https://docs.couchbase.com/sync-gateway/current/channels.html) and the [replication configuration](https://docs.couchbase.com/couchbase-lite/current/android/replication.html) to decide which documents in what scopes and collections should be synced vs stay internal to the local database on the device.

 ### Collection Types

 Realm supports three primary collection types: RealmList, RealmSet, and RealmDictionary.
 Each serves specific use cases for managing collections of objects in a database.
 Couchbase Lite, in contrast, does not have direct analogs to these collection types but instead supports flexible data structuring through JSON.
 This allows for storing arrays and dictionaries (akin to RealmList and RealmDictionary, respectively) directly within JSON documents.

 When querying data, Couchbase Lite retrieves results in a ResultSet, which can be iterated to extract individual Result objects.
+Results are, essentially, JSON documents and can be treated as Dictionaries, wrapped in application objects, or serialized to JSON.

 These results can then be directly cast to custom object types defined within the application, facilitating seamless integration with the app’s data architecture.
 Additionally, results can be converted into JSON strings using the Result.toJSON() function.
 This JSON data can subsequently be processed using any serialization library compatible with the platform in use, providing extensive flexibility for data manipulation and integration.

 Couchbase Lite ResultSet Documentation:
 - [ResultSet API - Android-Java](https://docs.couchbase.com/couchbase-lite/current/android/query-resultsets.html)